 Founded by Dr. Graham Richards in 1989, Oxford Molecular was one of the first spin-out organisations developed by the University, who eventually sold it in 1992.
 “When I set up Oxford Molecular it was a bit of a ‘naughty’ thing to do,” says Richards, but he admits that the attitude towards commercialisation has changed alongside the progression of intellectual property laws.
 The transfer of intellectual property rights began with the removal of the British Technology Group’s (BTG) monopolization over patents in the early 1980s.
-This change was first announced in 1983 where it was emphasized that although BTG no longer had first refusal on patents an emphasis would remain on the “need for research activities to produce a commercial benefit to the UK economy.”
+This change was first announced in 1983 where it was emphasized that although BTG no longer had first refusal on patents, an emphasis would remain on the “need for research activities to produce a commercial benefit to the UK economy.”
 Richards highlights that it was in 1987, when the restructuring of BTG was finally completed, that universities incurred full possession of their intellectual property.
 However, in Richards’ words, the condition that the research continue to provide economic benefits meant that the universities had to have “a mechanism to exploit [the research].”
 Exploitation meant commercialisation.
 University research no longer existed for the sake of research: it became a way of entering the market.
 The University developed multiple spin-out organisations in which it invested shares and equity, and even though these spin-outs were made corporate, the University continued to hold seats on their committees.
-Among these spin-outs were such drug development companies as MirroBio, Oxford Nanopore and Oxford Drug Development Ltd. With the commencement of commercialised research, the gap between the academic researcher and the everyday pharmaceutical consumer began to shrink.
+Among these spin-outs were such drug development companies as MirroBio, Oxford Nanopore, and Oxford Drug Development Ltd. With the commencement of commercialised research, the gap between the academic researcher and the everyday pharmaceutical consumer began to shrink.

 Lab282 is currently one of Oxford’s largest accelerator schemes.
-Founded in November 2016, the project is a collaboration between the university, Oxford University Innovation, Oxford Sciences Innovation and Evotec, a German based drug development company.
+Founded in November 2016, the project is a collaboration between the university, Oxford University Innovation, Oxford Sciences Innovation, and Evotec, a German based drug development company.
 Lab282 provides the funding needed to accelerate research into therapeutics, taking university research groups and labs and converting them into independent, corporatised spin-outs.
 Although Lab282 acts to provide funding to promising therapeutic research projects, the aim is not just to give “classic funding grants”: according to the VP of Academic Partnerships, Mark Slack, there is a “pure commercialization interest behind it”.
 “The hope and ambition is that we make new drugs out of all this ... which will hopefully land one day as prescription medicine in the hospitals and beyond.”
 In entering the realm of Lab282 we have left behind the realm of pure academia.
 The gap between the academic and the consumer is effectively closed.

 Which leads to the question: who is this consumer that these now-commercialised academics need to consider in their research?
 In December 2016 the NHS published a report on prescription drug habits in the UK.
 This report found that 50% of women between ages 45-54 reported taking at least 1-2 prescription medicines a week, in comparison with 45% of men.
-In the 65-74 age bracket, roughly 80% of women reported taking at least 1-2 prescribed medicines a week and just over 50% of those women reported taking 3-4 prescription medicines a week
+In the 65-74 age bracket, roughly 80% of women reported taking at least 1-2 prescribed medicines a week, and just over 50% of those women reported taking 3-4 prescription medicines a week.